-No matter how big or small your company is, you don’t need us to tell you how important it is to encourage repeat business.
+No matter how big or small your company is (looking to be your own boss?
+Check out our guide on how to become self employed), you don’t need us to tell you how important it is to encourage repeat business.
 It’s why many big businesses incentivise loyalty by offering reward programmes that encourage customers to keep coming back for more.

 According to consumer research, a loyalty scheme makes 72% of us more likely to shop with a particular business, and that’s something that businesses of any size can benefit from.
 We’ve probably all got a purse or wallet full of store cards that gather points each time we spend, but as we’re about to find out, you don’t have to be a retail giant like Tesco or Boots to benefit from a loyalty programme.
 Here are some loyalty programme ideas that you could adopt for your own business.